MODEL COURSE

 Morioka Castle Ruins Park (Iwate Park)

-The historic site of Morioka Castle, which was the residence of the lord of the Nanbu domain.
-Morioka Castle was completed in 1633, during the reign of the 28th feudal lord, Shigenao.
+This is the former site of Morioka Castle, which was the residence of the lords of the Nanbu domain.
+Morioka Castle was completed in 1633 during the reign of Shigenao, the third lord of the domain.

-Today, the stone walls and pond remain, and the park is loved by citizens throughout the year as Morioka Castle Ruins Park.
+Today, the stonewalls and pond remain, and the area is known as Morioka Castle Ruins Park, which is enjoyed by citizens throughout the four seasons.

 15 minutes